Tny5989/FFXIKeys/README.md

 * //keys openlinks  - Toggles opening ffxiah links in your default browser

 TODO:
-* Handle the addon being ran before player's inventory is fully loaded (loads ffxiah pages for all items)
+* Handle the addon being ran before inventory is fully loaded (loads ffxiah pages for all items)